mabuelgh/intersight-ai-bridge/README.md

 ### Step 3: Requirements Installation & Setup

-1. Clone the repository (make sure to export the proxy if needed) and run the setup script:
+1. Clone the repository (make sure to export the proxy if needed), and modify the variable PROXY_URL in setup.sh file.

+Then run the setup script:
    ```bash
    git clone https://github.com/mabuelgh/intersight-ai-bridge
    cd intersight-ai-bridge